apache/spark/docs/apache-airflow/tutorial_taskflow_api.rst

 The dependencies between the tasks and the passing of data between these tasks which could be running on different workers on different nodes on the network is all handled by Airflow.

-Now to actually enable this to be run as a DAG, we invoke the python function ``tutorial_taskflow_api_etl`` set up using the ``@dag`` decorator earlier, as shown below.
+Now to actually enable this to be run as a DAG, we invoke the Python function ``tutorial_taskflow_api_etl`` set up using the ``@dag`` decorator earlier, as shown below.

 .. exampleinclude:: /../../airflow/example_dags/tutorial_taskflow_api_etl.py